AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 people want to know more.

-I say that as someone who's not allowed to say more, but you know, that does feel like the surest way to make someone want to know and be part of something is to say, oh, it's a bit dangerous.
+I say that as someone someone who's not allowed to say more, but you know, that does feel like the surest way to make someone want to know and be part of something is to say, oh, it's a bit dangerous.

 You've talked about

-the kind of the Minister for Business and the Minister for Technology and so on.
-And how they're, we discussed this last week, how politicians are bamboozled by technology and by business.
+the kind of the Minister for Business and the Minister for Technology and so on, and how they're, we discussed this last week, how politicians are bamboozled by technology and by business, and are far happy to just allow companies that deal with very complex systems to hand over a contract to them with freedom to do what they want.

 And Peter Thiel, who purportedly thinks that Greta Thunberg is actually the Antichrist, and who, when pressed, doesn't sound entirely convinced that he thinks the human race should endure.